“To trust or not to trust, that is the question”

 The fundamental belief of Zero Trust is that organisations should not automatically trust anything inside or outside the organisation’s IT boundaries, implicit trust should be removed, and use risk-appropriate explicit trust before allowing that user (or Identity) any form of access to the organisation.
 Zero Trust can be a bit of a misnomer because it doesn’t mean necessarily “no trust” but the basis of establishing trust first.

 As we’re all too familiar with today, existing IT architectures in organisations are rife with implicit trusts.
 Historically, architectures have been built with products and solutions that provide hardened perimeters at physical locations, that wrapped around a fleshy and chewy interior – think “prickly pear” or a “castle and moat” scenario.
 Zero Trust presents a change in mentality that defence shouldn’t just extend to the perimeter of our network, but also challenge what is already inside.
 Analysis of the most egregious security breaches shows us they were successful because after penetrating the firewalls, attackers were able to laterally move around undetected and unchallenged by exploiting implicit trusts.
-Therefore, implicit trusts are unsuitable for preventing modern treats, and now more than ever in 2021, especially with the change in modern working environments.
+Therefore, implicit trusts are unsuitable for preventing modern treats, and now more than ever, especially with the change in modern working environments.

 The number of people working from home during 2020 doubled in the UK as a result of the pandemic.
 This has not suddenly caused people to become untrustworthy, it is just now their environments and equipment are not so secure.
 Organizations, rightly, extended their VPNs, but this created a large and easy target for attackers.
 The network, still supporting implicit trust, cannot adapt to the new working environment.